 Console

-The console is a program that allows users to interact directly with the operating system via text commands.
+The console is a text-based interface that allows you to send commands directly to the operating system.
 It is often referred to as the command line or terminal.

 • Windows:

-• Alternatively: Press Windows + R Windows + R , type cmd, and press Enter Enter .
+• Alternatively: Press Win+R, type cmd, and press Enter.

 • macOS: